shimspedy/sengov/content/articles/free-water-heaters-for-low-income.md

 - **Friends and Community:** Ask friends or community members for assistance or referrals.

 Water heaters are a crucial commodity, especially during winter, but they can be expensive.
 Government and non-governmental programs provide essential assistance to low-income families, ensuring they have access to necessary heating appliances.
 Additionally, exploring other avenues like reselling sites and community support can also help secure a free water heater.

-If you know of any other programs or resources for free water heaters, please share them in the comments.
-Your input could help many families in need.